billyacademy/showbuddy/README.md

 - Added User table & model <br>
 - Added Twitter Authentication with the omniauth-twitter gem <br>
 - Did some twitter omniauth troubleshooting <br>
--Updated ENV file so that sensitive twitter information was not pushed to github
+- Updated ENV file so that sensitive twitter information was not pushed to github

 January 13th <br>
 - RSVPs are working as intended, a victory <br>